 Vitoria is a city that maintains a medieval part and a modern part decorated with colorful murals.
-It is less touristy than Bilbao or San Sebastián, which gives a special charm to the visit.
+It is less touristy than Bilbao or San Sebastián, giving the visit a special charm.

-But, despite being less touristy, Vitoria has many things to offer visitors, that’s why in today’s post, we tell you what to see in Vitoria-Gasteiz in one day and one night.
+But, despite being less touristy, Vitoria has many things to offer visitors, so in today’s post, we tell you what to see in Vitoria-Gasteiz in one day and one night.
 Let’s go!

 - Side Trip: La Rioja Wine Tour (English and Spanish speaking guide)